Emergency Department and Minor Injury Unit

 The following exercises may help:

 - Lying on your back with knees bent and arms by your side.
-Tighten your stomach muscles and press the small of your back against the floor letting your bottom rise.
-Hold for 5 secs then relax.
+Tighten your stomach muscles and press the small of your back against the floor, letting your bottom rise.
+Hold for 5 seconds and then relax.

 Recovering after a back injury